VuongMinhTuan/VuongMinhTuan/README.md

 <h1 align="center">Tuan Vuong Minh</h1>

 ## About me
 - I graduated from FPT University with a major in Artificial Intelligence.
 I am a determined and resilient individual who constantly strives for self-improvement and never backs down from challenges.
-With a strong passion for technology, I stay up-to-date with the latest trends in AI, robotics, automation, and semiconductors.

 - Languages: Vietnamese, English